Three Lessons from Quarantine

 All that said, I'm pumped to be able to get back into the gym shortly.
 And jiu-jitsu, whenever the hell that comes back ...

 People are good

 Despite the aforementioned toilet paper incidents, people have, for the most part, been kind to one another.
-I have made a conscious effort to be mindful of others and help them where I can, particularly my neighbours who are also exceptionally high risk.
+I have made a conscious effort to be mindful of others and help them where I can, particularly my neighbours who are exceptionally high risk for COVID.

 I've seen offers by others to help with grocery shopping or transport, a colleague did me a solid and did my shopping for me.
 At the same time, I was super sick (potentially COVID).
 There are stories globally of balcony musicians playing together, of group fitness classes happening apart, of new inventions, and societies shifting towards the betterment of our species.

 Sure there are rotten eggs here and there, but they're the minority.
 People are good at heart.
-If you spent all your time focusing on negative, that's all your find.
+If you spent all your time focusing on the negative, that's all you will find.

-So turn off the news, check on your neighbours, ask the cute person out, and be happy.
-If nothing else we've learned that we've taken life for granted, and it could end at any second for any of us.
+So turn off the news, check on your neighbours, ask the cute person out for coffee and walk, and be happy.
+If nothing else, we've learned that we've taken life for granted, and it could end at any second for any of us.
 Get out there and live it.